 In fact, analysts are predicting the demise of more than 75,000 clothing, electronic and furniture stores in the next 7 years.

-Experts are attributing the shift to everything from Millennial obsession with experiences over objects to income inequality and lack of disposable income.
+Experts are attributing the shift to everything from Millennial obsession with experiences over material possessions to income inequality and lack of disposable income.